Parliamentary.ai

 Trial by Jury

-The bill removes the presumption of trial by jury in defamation cases, allowing judges to decide whether a jury is necessary on a case-by-case basis based on factors like public interest and the complexity of the case.
+The bill removes the presumption of trial by jury in defamation cases, giving the court discretion to order a jury trial if it's in the interests of justice.
+Factors to be considered include public interest, the parties' identities, and the complexity of evidence.

 Government Spending

-The bill's financial impact is not explicitly stated in the provided text, but it is likely to lead to a reduction in government spending on legal proceedings related to defamation.
-The number of successful defamation claims could decrease, reducing the costs associated with legal battles.
+The bill's financial impact is not explicitly stated in the text but is expected to reduce government expenditure on legal costs associated with defamation cases.
+The exact figures are not provided.

 Groups Affected